EllieJ87/MindfulnessMeditation/README.md

 ### <a name="maincontainer">Main Container</a>

 - This is vertially and horizontally central on the main view width
-- This contains the meditation body that generates a new quote when the button is clicked
+- This contains the meditation body that generates a new Mindful Meditation practice when the button is clicked
-- Button to generate new quote at random
+- Button to generate new Mindful Meditation practice at random

 ### <a name="footerfeatures">Footer</a>